teaghan/AI-Enhanced-Education/md_files/Activity_2.md

 In this activity, you will work in groups of 2 or 3.
 Each group will be assigned one of the following AI tools to create an effective handout for students on the topic of **"Solving linear equations with the variable on either side of the equation"**:

 1. [Khanmigo for Teachers](https://www.khanmigo.ai/teachers)
+    - I recommend combining the "Informational Text" and the "Questions Generator" tool.
 2. [Magic School AI](https://app.magicschool.ai/auth/signup)
 3. [Math Content Builder](https://chatgpt.com/g/g-38NiEiNWQ-math-content-builder)